bpodgursky/nlpviz/README.md

 Getting Started
 ---------------

-`mvn package exec:java` will start the parsing servlet.
+`mvn compile exec:java` will start the parsing servlet.
 You can then go to:
 [[http://localhost:43315]] to use the servlet in your browser.